 After the allegations surfaced, Simon told The Hollywood Reporter that he was "trying to discern what is or isn't there."

 "Personally, I can only speak knowledgeably to The Deuce.
 I've checked with all my fellow producers and other personnel.
 We have no complainant or complaint or any awareness of any incident of concern involving Mr. Franco," Simon said in a statement.

 Variety also reports that the writing staff of the show is currently plotting scripts in which Franco's characters are essential.
 Seeing as Vinnie Martino is the show's nexus, The Deuce cannot exist — at least in its current format — without him.

 Following the accusations, Franco has been relatively visible.
 He discussed the allegations openly on both Late Night with Seth Meyers and The Late Show with Stephen Colbert.
 Though he didn't walk the red carpet, the actor did attend the SAG Awards in late January.
+Thus far, Franco's career has been hurt in only one way: He was not nominated for an Oscar.
 On January 7, he collected a Golden Globe for his role as Tommy Wiseau in The Disaster Artist.
 Franco was also reportedly scrubbed from the Vanity Fair Hollywood cover.

 reRead These Stories Next: